 Television ads made by Chris Bové cut through the clutter.
 They are strong, effective and national quality.
 He places simple, cinematic storytelling above all other trends and technical effects.
 He doesn't add a "film look", he engineers the shots and their storytelling so that viewers feel like they are looking at a film.

-Shooting 5K or higher?
+Shooting 8K?
 Excellent!
 Chris has a great deal of experience making their workflows feel just as smooth as any other.